Streaming Pre-processing API

 • Verifies all chunks share the same Vocabulary and cfg.

-• Calls build_ensure_alignments! to regenerate byte/char <-> word maps.
+• Calls build_ensure_alignments! to regenerate byte/char <-> word maps when a :word level is present.

 Choosing chunk_tokens